benstigsen/benstigsen/README.md

 I wanted to create a free alternative to a similar service, while also making users able to run it locally.
 I also released this for free.
 It was more of a learning project, since it was my first time creating GUI with Python.

 **Details:**
-- **General**
   - Released 06.
 August 2018
-    - 3700+ downloads
+  - 3900+ downloads _(as of 30.
+September 2020)_
   - Gets the same amount of downloads and clicks as when it was released
-    - 60% of people that visits the store page, downloads MobilePayAlerts
+  - 60% of people that visit the store page, downloads MobilePayAlerts